Your information and what we do with it.

 The collection and use of information such as your name, address, date of birth, claims history, what/who you would like to insure, conviction details and medical conditions for travel insurance is necessary to provide you with a quotation and/or policy.
 Without this information, we will be unable to assess your application and/or provide claims services.
 If any special categories of personal information are not to be used to provide you with a quotation and/or policy, we will always ask for your consent to process this information.

 b) Where we have a justifiable reason (also known as a legitimate interest), such as:

 - keeping records about you and our correspondence with you as well as your current and past insurance policies and history of insurance claims.
 This is so that we can appropriately and effectively manage our relationship with you as well as satisfy any legal and regulatory obligations we may have to keep such records.

 - preventing and detecting fraud, financial crime and money laundering.
 We may use your personal information to prevent fraud and in doing so may:

-- collect personal information about you from databases as described in this notice and from publically available sources (such as the open electoral register and social media and networking sites);
+- collect personal information about you from databases as described in this policy and from publically available sources (such as the open electoral register and social media and networking sites);

 - check your personal information against databases including databases showing no claims discount entitlement and driving licence records;